Do you struggle with anxiety, stress or feeling never good enough?

 Fitness, tone and strength

-“I’ve always been fascinated by the mind and body, and in love with sports and physicality”
+“I’ve always been fascinated by the mind, brain and body, and how they are connected”

-I then specialised in the history and philosophy of science at Cambridge, completing a Master’s and Ph.D.
-(2006-10), which taught me how to think critically and analytically, how not to take things at face value, and to see everything as a work in progress that can be unravelled.
-I find all of these skills extremely useful in my work with people today, both in terms of structuring a learning process, and in assessing the various approaches that I draw upon.
+Giving me a scientific base, I had studied neurobiology, physiology and psychology as part of my B.A. in Biological Natural Sciences at Cambridge University (2002-5).
+I then specialised in the History and Philosophy of Science at Cambridge, completing a Master’s and Ph.D.
+(2006-10), which taught me how to think critically and analytically, how to always go beyond the surface, and to see everything as a work in progress that can be unravelled.
+I find all of these skills extremely useful in my work with people today.

-The other strand of my body and health focus is that my life has always been full of sports, ranging from playing hockey, cricket, football and touch rugby at a fairly high competitive level, to running half-marathons, and learning breakdance and yoga.
+The other strand of my body and health focus is that my life has always been full of sports, ranging from competitive team sports, to running, breakdance and yoga.
+I view movement as a fundamental part of psychological wellbeing.
 I’ve been teaching personal fitness training since 2011, and completed my B-Licence for fitness training at ORTHOvita in Berlin.

-At the bottom of all of this is that I love working with people to go with them through their journeys, often through some tricky places, to come out at a place they are more happy with and fulfilled by.
-I find this an immensely rewarding process, and am truly honored that so many people have gone with me with such trust through their own challenging processes.
+I still enjoy researching and writing, so have a look at my articles on topics related to the body and mind in the blog of this website.
+I love working with people to go with them through their journeys, often through some tricky places, to come out at a place they are more happy with and fulfilled by.
+I find it immensely rewarding to see people’s transformations, and am truly honored that so many people have gone with me with such trust through their own challenging processes.

 “Working with Sophia has completely changed my life and awareness.
 I am now gaining the ability to care for my own body and mind through her sensitive, thoughtful and personal guidance.
 I recommend this to anyone who wants to not only take control over those aches, pains and recurring anxieties and fears that limit what we can do.
 I recommend it to anyone who wants to live more fully than they imagined possible!” – Max